 Road maintenance materials is solid waste.
-While road maintenance materials from normal street and highway maintenance is not dangerous waste, it is solid waste, as defined under The Solid Waste Management Act (Chapter 70.95 RCW) and under Solid Waste Handling Standards (Chapter 173-350 WAC).
-Under the Solid Waste Management Act, local health departments (Thurston County Environmental Health Division of Department of Public Health and Social Services) have primary jurisdiction over solid waste management.
+While road maintenance materials from normal street and highway maintenance is not dangerous waste, it is solid waste, as defined under The

+Solid Waste Management Act (Chapter 70.95 RCW) and under Solid Waste Handling Standards (Chapter 173-350 WAC).
+The Solid Waste Management Act gives local health departments (Thurston County Environmental Health Division of Department of Public Health and Social Services) primary jurisdiction over solid waste management.
 Road maintenance materials solids may contain contaminants at levels too high to allow unrestricted reuse.
-There are currently no specific references in the Solid Waste Handling Standards to facilities managing road maintenance materials solids.
-These facilities will typically fit under the section dealing with Piles Used for Storage and Treatment (Section 320 of the regulation).
-There are no specific references for reuse and disposal options for road maintenance materials in the Solid Waste Handling Standards, although the Solid Waste Handling Standards do not apply to clean soils.
-In the rule, clean soils are defined as 'soils that do not contain contaminants at concentrations which could degrade the quality of air, waters of the state, soils, or sediments; or pose a threat to the health of humans or other living organisms' (WAC 173-350-100).
+There are no specific references in the Solid Waste Handling Standards to facilities managing road maintenance materials solids, although these facilities will typically fit under the section dealing with Piles Used for Storage and Treatment (Section 320).
+There are no specific references for reuse and disposal options for road maintenance materials in the Solid Waste Handling Standards because they do not apply to clean soils.
+Clean soils are defined as 'soils and dredged materials which are not dangerous wastes, contaminated soils, or contaminated dredged material...'
+(WAC 173-350-100).
 Whether or not a soil is a clean soil depends primarily upon the level of contaminants and, to a lesser degree, on the background level of contaminants at a particular location and the exposure potential to humans or other living organisms.
-Therefore, both the soil and potential land application sites must be evaluated to determine if a soil is a clean soil.
+Therefore, evaluate both the soil and potential land application sites to determine if a soil is a clean soil.
 Thurston County Environmental Health should be contacted to determine if a road maintenance material meets the definition of "clean soil" when it will be reused as a soil.

-There is no simple regulatory mechanism available to classify road maintenance materials solids as "clean" for uncontrolled reuse or disposal.
+There is no simple regulatory mechanism available to classify road maintenance materials solids for uncontrolled reuse or disposal.
+Road maintenance materials are not defined simply as solid waste.
 Local health districts have historically used the Model Toxics Control Act (MTCA) Cleanup Regulation Method A residential soil cleanup levels to approximate "clean" and to make decisions on land application proposals.
-These regulations were amended in February 2001.
 The MTCA regulation is not intended to be directly applied to setting contaminant concentration levels for land application proposals.
 However, they may provide human health and environmental threat information and a useful framework for such decisions, when used in conjunction with other health and environmental considerations.
-Thurston County Environmental Health should be contacted to determine local requirements for making this determination.
+In addition to MTCA, Ecological Soil Screening Levels from EPA, ODEQ Risk-based concentrations, Toxicological benchmarks from Oak Ridge National Labs, and natural background levels can be considered.
+Contact the Thurston County Environmental Health to determine local requirements for making this determination.